-Every season at Buffalo and Erie County Botanical Gardens (or, as I lovingly call the place, Botanicus Gardenus) glows with floral happiness and happenings – but spring remains the best time to visit.
-After a winter palette of white and grays, the spring displays are welcomed pops of color.
+Every season at Buffalo and Erie County Botanical Gardens (or, as I lovingly call the place, Botanicus Gardenus) glows with floral happiness and happenings.
+Before a winter palette of white, the autumn displays are welcomed pops of color.
 Everything dazzles.

 Each greenhouse at The Gardens is numbered 1-12 and highlight their own remarkable displays of Mother Nature, like the orchids and succulents.
 The central dome is named Palm Dome and it is, technically, House 1.
 The Botanical Gardens have also recently completed extensive renovations to Houses 2 and 3 – the brand new Aquatic Gardens and Asian Rainforest exhibits.

 Subtle are the rose-colored stems of the plant Croton, with layers of tiny red buds resembling nascent coffee beans (Coffea Arabica cherries, officially) that open into delicate yellow and green puffs.

 Another plant that is familiar to houseplant lovers, Anthurium are seen throughout the Botanical Gardens.
 House 12 features an unusual pure white Anthurium plant, which features the species’ heart-shaped leaves and signature, pink stamen and is surrounded by lush and bright green fern plants.

-Delicate tulips of several hues are seen throughout The Gardens during their Spring Flower Exhibit.
+Delicate tulips of several hues are seen throughout The Gardens.

 The beautiful flowering hibiscus tree, spotted in Wegmans Family Garden.